lidofinance/lido-nestjs-modules/packages/di/README.md

 ## The problem

-When working with Nest.js in case you need two different implementations of one interface, you have to introduce multiple tokens (symbols), which point to different implementations.
+When working with NestJS in case you need two different implementations of one interface, you have to introduce multiple tokens (symbols), which point to different implementations.

 ```ts